 - Trigger finger

 Taking good care of yourself means seeing a hand specialist when you suspect a problem and taking action sooner rather than later.
 In doing so, you may be able to avoid further pain or the need for surgery.
 You may also reduce the risk of having your condition worsen or developing severe problems, for instance, if the damage advances over time and you begin to lose mobility in the affected joint.
-To discuss your options, schedule an appointment with one of our hand doctors by requesting an appointment online or calling (843) 353-3460.
+To discuss your options, schedule an appointment with one of our hand doctors by calling (843) 353-3460 or scheduling an appointment online.

 Experience World-Class Hand Care at OrthoSC